NASCAR Craftsman Truck Series at Daytona International Speedway: History

 The inaugural running of the race in 2000 featured one of the most horrific wrecks in NASCAR history.
 Just past the halfway point of the race, Kurt Busch's truck made contact with that of Rob Morgan, turning him into Geoff Bodine's truck, sending Bodine careening airborne into the wall and catch fence just past the start-finish line.
 Bodine's truck burst into flames and flipped at least 10 times before coming to a stop toward Turn 1, causing a major wreck involving 13 trucks.
 Despite having serious injuries, Bodine survived and raced again later that year in May at Richmond.
 Although this race was largely overshadowed by this wreck, it was truly exciting as Mike Wallace made the last-lap pass on Andy Houston for the inaugural victory.

 The 2003 race featured a three-wide finish on the final lap between Rick Crawford, defending Daytona winner Robert Pressley, and that year's eventual champion Travis Kvapil, where the margin of victory was 0.027 seconds.

 In early 2004, it was announced that the race would move from Friday afternoon to Friday night and be run under the lights.
-Carl Edwards would go on to win the race, and Travis Kvapil (in a Toyota) finished second.
+Carl Edwards would go on to win the race, and Travis Kvapil finished second.
 The race was Toyota's first truck race.

 Kerry Earnhardt started from the pole in the 2005 race, but finished 35th due to an accident.
 Bobby Hamilton won from the 36th starting position, the farthest starting position for a driver to win.
 The race was marred by a late caution resulting in confusion: Jimmy Spencer had held off Hamilton on the final lap before a caution was called just before both reached the finish line.
 Spencer, thinking he was the winner, celebrated in Victory Lane before NASCAR officials reviewed the finish and determined Hamilton was the leader at the time the caution was called and, thus, the winner.

 In 2007, another three-wide finish between Travis Kvapil, Johnny Benson Jr., and Jack Sprague, who won the race; the margin of victory was 0.031 seconds (second-closest finish).
 Sprague was the third driver to win from the pole.

 The 2009 race was the first under the new series title sponsorship of Camping World and for race title sponsor NextEra Energy Resources.
 Todd Bodine won, becoming the first driver to win back-to-back season-opening truck races at the Daytona International Speedway; Kyle Busch finished second in both races.
 Also, Todd Bodine won the 2009 race without a sponsor.
 Six days after the race, fifth-place finisher Ron Hornaday Jr. was docked 25 points, and owner DeLana Harvick was docked 25 owner points as a penalty for illegal shocks used in the race.
 Crew chief Rick Ren was placed on probation and fined $5,000 because of the violations.